 Presidente InterContinental Cozumel Resort & Spa

-Do you have anything to add to this list of the best snorkeling in Cozumel?
+Do you have a spot to add to this list of the best snorkeling in Cozumel?
 I’d love to hear from you.
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
 Looking for more things to do in Mexico?
 Continue to my post “The 3 Best Mayan Ruins Near Tulum“.

 Looks amazing!!
 Thanks for the informative post!